-In Western Australia, Shell operates the Prelude Floating LNG facility (Prelude FLNG) and is also a partner in several joint venture projects.
+Shell's interests in Western Australia include the Prelude Floating LNG facility, the Crux Project and several joint venture projects.

 The Prelude FLNG facility is operated by Shell Australia Pty Ltd (a wholly owned subsidiary of SEHAL) in a joint venture with INPEX (17.5%), KOGAS (10%) and OPIC (5%).